-Vehicles come with all sorts of exhaust sounds.
+Every vehicle has its own unique exhaust sound.
 Some sound like a jet engine, some give off a low rumble, and others sound like a droning lawnmower.
+These sounds come from careful engineering of your car’s exhaust system, particularly the muffler.

 How Does a Muffler Work?